zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 	and will iterate through the next 10 blocks for event.
 Will processes observed event "-1" as block number means do not processes any old blocks for that chain.
 	Therefore, `node ./relayer.js -1 <subnetBlockNumber>` will only process events for subnet.
-	If you want to start the relayer to process an old burn or lock event just on one chain, current way of running is what you are looking for
+	If tou want to start the relayer to process an old burn or lock event just on one chain, current way of running is what you are looking for
 */
 const main = async () => {
 	/* If there is a need for sending transactions
 		Add it to the txs array.
-		Because of the `setInterval()` relayer will send transactions every 5 seconds if at least 1 transaction exists We wait 5 seconds in between transactions to make sure we do not replace our own transactions before they are mined.
+		Because of the `setInterval()` relayer will send transactions every 5 seconds if at least 1 transaction exists We wait 5 seconds inbetween transactions to make sure we do not replace our own transactions before they are mined.
 	*/
 	let txs = [];